vercel/nextjs-subscription-payments/README.md

   - Price 1: 20 USD per month
   - Price 2: 200 USD per year

+#### Generate test data with the Stripe CLI

+The [Stripe CLI](https://stripe.com/docs/stripe-cli#install) `fixtures` command executes a series of API requests defined in a JSON file.
+To speed up the setup, we have added a [fixtures file](fixtures/stripe-fixtures.json) to bootstrap test product and pricing data in your Stripe account.
+Simply run `stripe fixtures fixtures/stripe-fixtures.json`.

+**Important:** Be sure to start the webhook forwarding (see below) so that the products created by the fixtures command above are imported into your database.

 ### Configure the Stripe customer portal

 1. Set your custom branding in the [settings](https://dashboard.stripe.com/settings/branding)